TangibleInc/loops-and-logic-docs/docs/dynamic-tags/07 - format.md

 ### Pattern syntax

 The syntax for regular expressions is extensively documented in [PHP Manual: Pattern Syntax](https://www.php.net/manual/en/reference.pcre.pattern.syntax.php).
 Remember to use delimiters.
-If using repetitions, be sure to wrap the regular expression in [`{Raw}` tags](../dynamic-tags/raw) to avoid the inner curly brackets getting interpreted as a nested tag.

 For a quick summary: